-(d) an ability to function on multi-disciplinary teams: The students will work in teams of 2 or 3 in the lab projects.
+(d) an ability to function on multi-disciplinary teams: The students are encouraged to collaborate on homework assignments (but write up and submit their own individual solutions).

 (e) an ability to identify, formulate, and solve engineering problems: The students will develop original solutions to open-end design specifications in the lab projects.